Martin-Moreno-Jara/Mern-Diary/README.md

 This will create a folder with a react app within it.
 But it has a lot of filler, so we'll be deleting most of it.

+Then we need to install a package to manage the different pages we'll be displaying.
+This is react-router-dom

+`npm install react-router-dom`

+Once that's done, we use the BrowserRouter, Routes, and Route from the react-router-dom to configure the pages.
+To organize this better, it is advised to create a folder that contains the pages as react components, separately from the components folder

 :)